dataforgoodfr/quotaclimat/README.md

 ~55 minutes to update 50K rows on a mVCPU 2240 - 4Gb RAM on Scaleway.

 Example inside the docker-compose.yml mediatree service -> START_OFFSET: 100

+We can use a Github actions to start multiple update operations with different offsets.

 ## SQL Tables evolution
 Using [Alembic](https://alembic.sqlalchemy.org/en/latest/autogenerate.html) Auto Generating Migrations¶ we can add a new column inside `models.py` and it will automatically make the schema evolution :